brzezinskimarcin/functional-programming-workshops/presentation/pages/01-motivation.md

 1. completely different way of thinking about problems
 2. very generic and portable (you don't need to understand language specifics, like `this`, `self` keywords, prototypal inheritance, etc.)
-3. easier to parallelize
-4. easier to test
-5. easier to verify
+3. easier to parallelize, test and verify
-6. it's becoming more mainstream (i.e. pattern matching in Python 3.10, promises in ES6)
+4. it's becoming more mainstream (i.e. pattern matching in Python 3.10, promises in ES6)
-7. expressive, declarative (and hence more readable)
+5. expressive, declarative (and hence more readable)

 </v-clicks>